eun4231/DGNN_analysis/LDG/README.md

 To run Github experiments, use the same arguments, but add `--dataset github --data_dir ./Github`.

 To use the Frequency bias, add the `--freq` flag.

-### Other datasets

-I provide the base class [data_loader.py](data_loader.py), showing which class attributes and functions must be implemented if you want to train our model on other datasets.
-Plus I added [example_data_loader.py](example_data_loader.py), showing a minimal example of using the base class.